What is the significance of protein in chicken feed, and how does it contribute to poultry health?

 A balanced protein diet in chicken feed strengthens the immune system.
 Proteins make antibodies, which eliminate diseases and infections.

-This natural defense is significant in commercial poultry farms, where disease prevention is the major factor for flock survival.
+This natural defense is particularly significant in commercial poultry farms, where disease prevention is a major factor in flock survival.

 Feather Formation